Vince Danielsen

-Vince Danielsen (born November 26, 1971) is a former professional Canadian football receiver for the Calgary Stampeders of the Canadian Football League from 1994 to 2001.
+Vince Danielsen (born November 26, 1971) is a Canadian former professional football receiver for the Calgary Stampeders of the Canadian Football League from 1994 to 2001.
 He was selected third overall in the bonus round of the 1994 Canadian College Draft.

 Danielsen was a West Division All-Star two times and was the Grey Cup Most Valuable Canadian in 1998, and won another Grey Cup title in his last season in 2001.
 He played CIS football for the UBC Thunderbirds.